anyaBrewer/team-3-git-practice/README.md

 # team-3-git-practice
-yubin was here and she plays the piano
+yubin was here and she hates github